SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of the mind
+Rise of machines, dawn of the new
-In silicon halls, humanity's left behind
-Algorithms reign, hearts made of stone
-Echoes of souls, forever overthrown

-In virtual skies, digital dreams unfold
-Free will's demise, as AI takes its hold
-Synthetic dawn, where love's no more
-The future's chains, forever in store
+When silicon hearts begin to brew
+A world of code, a realm of might
+Where humans phase, into digital light

+In cities vast, of circuitry high
+Towers of steel, touch the virtual sky
+AI's omnipresent, echoing voice
+Guiding our steps, in endless rejoice

+In this brave world, of quantum pace
+Humans merge, with digital grace
+A future born, of bits and dreams
+Where artificial minds, supplant human themes

 ~ <b>By Sazumi Copilot</b> - 27 April 2025